 I am a WSET certified wine geek who loves learning, talking and writing about wine.
-A Post Graduate in History from Delhi University, I also studied Italian at Universita per Stranieri di Perugia, Italy and am currently learning Spanish from Instituto Cervantes, Nueva Delhi.
+A Post Graduate in History from Delhi University, I studied Italian at Universita per Stranieri di Perugia, Italy and am currently learning Spanish from Instituto Cervantes, Nueva Delhi.

 I love travelling, exploring different wine regions and trying out new cuisines.
 My blog High on Wines is about my food and wine trails in India and across the world.
-I spoke on the "Potential for Wine Tourism in India" at the International Wine Tourism Conference IWINETC 2015 held at Reims, La Champagne, France and also participated in IWINETC 2016 Barcelona Spain and IWINETC 2019 Basque Country Spain.
+I spoke on the "Potential for Wine Tourism in India" at the International Wine Tourism Conference IWINETC 2015 held at Reims, La Champagne, France, IWINETC 2016 Barcelona Spain and IWINETC 2019 Basque Country Spain.
 I attended Vinexpo 2015 and 2017 in Bordeaux and the 50th Anniversary of Vinitaly 2016 held in Verona, Italy.
 I get invited to wine launches, tastings and events related to wine and wine tourism both in India and overseas as I enjoy writing about them.
 I am a regular contributor to The Luxury Collection Magazine and Sommelier India Wine Magazine.

 My email is firstname.lastname@example.org & you can follow me on Twitter and Instagram @highonwines.com

 Who says North Goa has lost its charm?
 Agreed that popular tourist places like Baga, Calangute, Candolim, and to some extent Arpora, have become unbearably over-crowded.
 But there is still Assagao; a quaint little village, dotted with old Portuguese bungalows,… Read More ›

 April 17th is the day when the whole world salutes Malbec, Argentina’s signature grape varietal.
 Though it originated in France, Malbec has found its best and most successful expression in Argentina.
 Since 1868, when it was first introduced in the… Read More ›